iivooo/ojs/README.md

 Please note that the users, roles and site settings are provided from the sql you insert according to the CryptSubmit project.
+The admin account will be overwritten to username: admin password: 123456

 Please contact ivo.schueepp@uni-konstanz.de if you need support.